xriiitox/RogueLinux/README.md

 ## Usage

 Download from releases and run the executable.

-I might package this as an AppImage later for fun.
+Run in its own folder, as a separate "Games" folder will be made.

 ## Contribution

 Feel free to fork and make a PR!

-New games can be added by putting a json in the `RogueLinux/json` folder along with an image to go with it, in `RogueLinux/Assets`.
+New games can be added by putting a json in the `RogueLinux/Assets/json` folder along with an image to go with it, in `RogueLinux/Assets`.

 ## Libraries Used